Academic Advising Policy

 All Letters and Sciences students are governed under the mandatory advising policy.
 This policy is in accordance with the campus Student Academic Success Degree Completion Policy.
 Letters & Sciences students will be expected to adhere to the following guidelines:

 New students to Letters and Sciences sign a student advising agreement during Orientation or a Change of Major workshop.
 An advisor reviews the content of the agreement and signs off on the form.
-The student is given a copy of the agreement and a copy is kept in the student’s advising record.
+The signed copy of the agreement is kept in the student’s advising record.
 Topics covered in this agreement:

 Appointments: All students within Letters and Sciences are assigned to academic advisors who monitor their progress, help them prepare for the future and serve as a campus resource.
 All students have mandatory advising required before they will be cleared to register for the upcoming semester.
 Students are required to meet between 1 to 3 times depending on their class standing and status.
 Students should have their first meeting early in the semester and schedule their additional meetings well in advance of their registration date for the following semester.
 The number of required advising appointments are: